 Key Takeaways

-- Essential drywall tools include a utility knife, measuring tape, drywall T-square, and a screwdriver or drill/driver for fastening.
+- Core Essentials: You cannot start without a utility knife, measuring tape, drywall T-square, and a drill with the correct bits.

 Drywall Installation Tools